 Kevin McCarthy is out as speaker of the House.
-No one knows for sure what comes next.
+Here’s what’s next.

 WASHINGTON (AP) — The House of Representatives is entering uncharted territory after a far-right effort to remove fellow Republican Kevin McCarthy from the speakership succeeded thanks to support from Democrats.

-A resolution — titled a motion to vacate — from Rep. Matt Gaetz, R-Fla. passed Tuesday with the support of eight Republicans and all the Democrats present and voting.
-The vote made McCarthy the first speaker in history to be removed from office, a bitter humiliation that comes after less than nine months in the job.
+A resolution — titled a motion to vacate — from Rep. Matt Gaetz, R-Fla., passed Tuesday with the support of eight Republicans and all the Democrats present and voting.
+The vote made McCarthy the first speaker in history to be removed from office, a bitter humiliation that came after less than nine months on the job.

-It was a stunning outcome in the House that shocked lawmakers of both parties and left them wondering what the future will bring.
+The California Republican told his conference shortly after that he would not run for the job again.
+It is a stunning outcome in the House that shocked lawmakers of both parties and left them wondering what the future will bring.

-Republican Rep. Patrick McHenry, who is now the acting speaker, declared the House in recess until both parties can decide on a path forward.
-There is no obvious successor to lead the House Republican majority, should McCarthy opt not to run for the job again.
+Republican Rep. Patrick McHenry, now the acting speaker, declared the House in recess until both parties can decide on a path forward.
+There is no obvious successor to lead the House Republican majority now that McCarthy has opted not to run for the job again.

 Here’s a closer look at what could happen next: